james7132/DanmakU/README.md

 # Structure
 DanmakU is split into multiple packages which can be used seperately or together depending on your needs:
 * Core - The central core to the entire dev kit, requires UnityUtilLib, Vexe Framework, and Unity3D itself.
+* Colliders - A package that contains a number of useful Danmaku Colliders that can be used in a number of ways. **Requires: Core**
+* Controllers - A package that contains a number of useful Danmaku Controllers that can be used in a number of ways. **Requires: Core**
+* Modifiers - A package that contains a number of useful Fire Modifiers. **Requires: Core**
+* Player - A package for creating player characters for danmaku games. **Requires: Core**
+* Enemy - A package for creating enemies for Danmaku games, ranging from the standard cannon fodder to the stage bosses. **Requires: Core**
+* Etc - A general package full of random useful utilities. **Requires: Core**
+* NoScript - A general system for creating complex danmaku patterns without needing to code much. **Requires: Core, Modifiers**
 * Touhou - A specialized package for single player danmaku games with many of the same mechanics as many of the mainline Touhou games, **Requires: Core**
 * Phantasmagoria - A specialized package for multiplayer versus danmaku games similar to Touhou Kaeidzuka ~ Phantasmagoria of Flower View and Touhou 3 - Touhou Yumejikuu ~ Phantasmagoria of Dim.Dream, **Requires: Core**